ethereum/go-ethereum/docs/_clef/CliqueSigning.md

 - You must REMEMBER your password!
 Without the password, it's impossible to decrypt the key!
 ```

-And create a genesis with that account as a sealer:
+Create a genesis with that account as a sealer:

 ```json
 {
   "config": {